 Yes, although this may result in you having to pay some taxes on your earnings from the Traditional IRA once you convert to a Roth IRA.
 Check with your tax professional to see if this is a good option for you.

 For the current tax year you can contribute to your IRA anytime during the calendar year and before the official April IRS filing due date — not including extensions.
-Go to www.irs.gov for specific information.
+Learn more about contributions or go to www.irs.gov for more information.

 For IRA CDs, after you’ve made an initial funding deposit, you won’t be able to add more money until the CD reaches maturity.
 You’ll have a 10-day grace period, starting at the maturity date, to make any changes.

 Annual IRA contribution limits may apply.
 Consult your tax professional for advice.

 Yes.
 The IRS establishes limits for IRAs, depending on what type of plan you choose.
 Check out our IRA comparison chart for more details.
 You may want to check with the IRS or a tax professional to find out what limits may apply to you.